Who is eligible to apply for a loretto volunteer position?

 Do volunteers have to fundraise?

 Nope.
 Our program is generously funded by the Loretto Community.
-We simply ask that volunteers cover their travel costs to arrive at their orientation site.
+We simply ask that volunteers cover their travel costs to arrive at their orientation site, if able.
 We do occasionally have fundraising campaigns for education awards, service trips, and professional development opportunities, in which case we ask volunteers to help thank our donors through phone calls and letters.

 What is the Loretto Community?